 - 4.1.
 You are one of two partners at Sett Valley.
-You were approved by the FSA on 1 December 2001 to perform the controlled function ("CF") 4 at Sett Valley.
-On 1 November 2007, you were also approved by the FSA to perform CF 30 (Customer Function).
-In addition you were responsible for training and competence at Sett Valley. - 4.2.
+You were approved by the FSA on 1 December 2001 to perform the following controlled functions ("CF") at Sett Valley: CF4 (Partner), CF8 (Apportionment and Oversight until 31 March 2009), CF10 (Compliance Oversight) and CF11 (Money Laundering Oversight).
+On 14 January 2005, you were also approved by the FSA to be responsible for insurance mediation and on 1 November 2007 to perform CF30 (Customer Function). - 4.2.
 Sett Valley has been authorised by the FSA since 1 December 2001 to conduct regulated activities in insurance and investment business and it has four customer advisers. - 4.3.
 The FSA carried out a Treating Customers Fairly ("TCF") assessment of Sett Valley, as part of the FSA's enhanced supervisory strategy, in June 2008 and identified that Sett Valley had not made adequate progress in implementing TCF.
-The FSA conducted a follow up TCF visit in September 2008 during which Sett Valley's partners were interviewed and customer files were reviewed.
+The FSA conducted a follow up TCF visit in September 2008 and Sett Valley's partners were interviewed and customer files were reviewed.